This million dollar question has the unenvious reputation of coming up with answers that may actually end up befuddling the questioner.

 You may end up paying a lot lesser or a lot more, this entirely depends on your needs.
 It is the very complexity of this question that makes it a million dollar one.

-- Cost towards developing an app by a premium app development company – Anywhere between $500,000 to $1 million
+- Cost of developing an app by a premium app development company – Anywhere between $500,000 to $1 million

 - Cost towards app development by a freelancer – Anywhere between $10,000 to $25,000